avery-gfs/Game-Design-and-Development/02-foundations/README.md

 **Gravity:** Make a game with a sprite that falls under the force of gravity and stops at the bottom of the screen.
 Make the up arrow jump the sprite.

+**Follow:** Make a sprite that follows the mouse with a constant velocity.

 **Elastic:** Make a sprite that follows the mouse with "elastic" motion.

 **Catch:** Make a player that moves laterally and catches falling objects, with a counter.